Röchling Group: 21st century

 In 2009 Röchling still had 56 subsidiaries instead of 327 at the time of the conglomerate.

 In 2011, sales exceeded the threshold of one billion euros, with Röchling employing around 6600 people worldwide.
 In 2012, the Röchling Group invested more than €140 million and expanded in Brazil, India, Australia and China.

 This was followed in 2016 by a first production site in Mexico and a joint venture in Japan.
 In 2014, the company was renamed Röchling SE & Co.
 KG.
-In 2016 former CEO Georg Duffner was replaced by Ludger Bartels and the divisions reorganized: In addition to the existing automotive division, the previous second division –High Performance Plastic – was renamed "Industrial" and the "Medical Division" was founded.
-From January 2018 to September 2021, Hanns-Peter Knaebel had been Chairman of the Executive Board of the Röchling Group and responsible for the Automotive division.
+In 2016, former CEO Georg Duffner was replaced by Ludger Bartels and the divisions reorganized.
+In addition to the existing automotive division, the previous second division –High Performance Plastic – was renamed "Industrial" and the "Medical Division" was founded.
+From January 2018 to September 2021, Hanns-Peter Knaebel was chairman of the executive board of the Röchling Group and responsible for the Automotive division.
 After Prof. Knaebel left the company, Rainer Schulz took over as CEO ad interim.
-Following a change in the governance structure, the Röchling Group has not had a CEO since June 2022.
-Raphael Wolfram has been appointed Spokesman of the Group Executive Board.
+Following a change in the governance structure, the Röchling Group did not have a CEO from June 2022.
+Raphael Wolfram was appointed Spokesman of the Group Executive Board.

+Martin Schüler joined the Executive Board of the Röchling Group on November 1, 2024.
+Prior to this, he was CEO of the HBPO division of the French automotive supplier OPmobility (formerly Plastic Omnium) for almost 20 years.
+Martin Schüler replaced Raphael Wolfram as CEO of Röchling Automotive in February 2025.
+Raphael Wolfram in turn succeeded Franz Lübbers as CEO of Röchling Industrial in July 2025.
+The latter retired after more than 50 years at Röchling.
+Raphael Wolfram moved to the Industrial division as early as February 2025.

 Enterprise

 Management

-Company decisions are determined by the Shareholders' Committee, the Advisory Board and the Executive Board.
+Company decisions are determined by the Shareholders' Committee, the Advisory Board and the executive board of the Röchling Group.
 In 2020, more than 200 members of the Röchling family belonged to the shareholders.

 Johannes Freiherr von Salmuth, a direct descendant of Friedrich Röchling in the sixth generation, took over as chair of the supervisory bodies: In 2008 (Shareholders' Committee) and in 2010 (Advisory Council).
 His deputies are also two Röchling family members, Gregor Greinert (Shareholders' Committee) and Carl Peter Thürmel (Advisory Council).
 Rainer Schulz has been CEO of the Röchling Group since September 2021 and is responsible for the Medical division.
 He replaced the Prof. Dr. Hanns-Peter Knaebel who left the company.
-Raphael Wolfram was appointed to the Executive Board of the Röchling Group as of Januar 1, 2022.
+Raphael Wolfram was appointed to the executive board of the Röchling Group as of Januar 1, 2022.
 There, he is responsible for the Automotive division.
-He has acted as spokesman for the Executive Board since June 2022.
-In July 2022, Dr. Daniel Bühler joined the company as the new Chief Executive Officer of Röchling Medical.
-He was also appointed to the Executive Board of the Röchling Group.
+He has acted as spokesman for the executive board since June 2022.
+In July 2022, Dr. Daniel Bühler joined the company as the new chief executive officer of Röchling Medical.
+He was also appointed to the executive board of the Röchling Group.
+In November 2024, Martin Schüler was appointed to the Executive Board of the Röchling Group.
+He heads the Automotive division since February 2025.
+Former Automotive CEO, Raphael Wolfram, moved to the Industrial division, where he took over from Franz Lübbers in July 2025.